Germany: Investigations find 40 cases of extremism in police ranks | DW | 22.08.2020

 State police forces struggle with extremism

 The states of Saxony and Saxony-Anhalt declared six and five new cases respectively between January and June.
-According to the German Interior Ministry, three polices officers at the federal level were suspected of having right-wing extremist tendencies.
+According to the Federal Interior Ministry, three federal police officers were also suspected of harboring right-wing extremist tendencies.

 Read more: Right-wing extremists in Germany to face amped up intelligence

 Cases of extremism in other police forces were reported with two such cases in the Brandenburg police force and one each in Hamburg, Mecklenburg-Vorpommern, Schleswig-Holstein and Thuringia.
-Bremen and Saarland had no known cases in the sixth month period.
+Bremen and Saarland had no known cases in the six-month period.

 At least one case dropped

-In Baden-Wuerttemberg, officials began three disciplinary proceedings against officers "on suspicion of extremist behavior," but dropped one case and promptly reinstated the officer after suspicions could not be substantiated.
+In Baden-Württemberg, officials began three disciplinary proceedings against officers "on suspicion of extremist behavior," but dropped one case and promptly reinstated the officer after suspicions could not be substantiated.

 The remaining states did not provide any figures for the survey, including Berlin, Bavaria and North Rhine-Westphalia, Germany's most populous state.